Chronic obstructive pulmonary disease (COPD) comprises one or more of three separate illnesses:

-First, your doctor will want to know your medical history, your symptoms and how long you’ve had them.
+First, your doctor will want to know your medical history, any family history of COPD, as well as any symptoms you might have and how long you’ve had them.

 Spirometry.
 This tests the amount of air you can breathe in and out.
 It’s the most common lung function test and considered the best way to diagnose COPD.
 It’s simple and painless.
 You will be asked to take a deep breath, and you’ll blow hard into a mouthpiece that’s connected to a small machine.
 That machine, called the spirometer, measures how fast you blow air out of your lungs.